Oral Sex: What Is It, Best Positions, Tips and more

 1. Lying down on your back

-Try oral with your partner sitting in a chair, with their legs spread.
-You can then kneel in front of them, hands on their thighs, and they can rest their leg on your back to control your movements.
+Try oral with your partner standing with one leg raised.
+You can then kneel in front of them, hands on their thighs, and nuzzle into their crotch to pleasure them with your hands and tongue.

 The key to this position is not for the receiver to actually sit down on your face.
 They should kneel towards your shoulders, straddling over your head and hovering a couple of inches from your face.

-Doggy can be a great position for cunnilingus, as it treats the giver to an amazing view and access to the entire intimate area.
-It's also a great way to involve rimming – if that's what you're both into – but remember to never go from butt to vagina.
+This can be a great position for oral sex, as it treats the giver to an amazing view and access to the entire intimate area.
+It's also a great way to involve rimming – if that's what you're both into – but remember to never go from butt to vagina, or butt to penis..

 Common Oral Sex Worries...
 And How to Banish Them